 Israel, known for its incarceration crisis, has taken in thousands more terrorists since October 7th.
-Some of them were those who invaded Israel back then, and some were those who were arrested later.
+Some of them were those who invaded Israel back then, and some were arrested later.

-The Israel Prison Service warns today (Wednesday) that in the absence of a budget for holding terrorists in prison, there will be a disruption in the continued prevention of terrorism and the technological revolution that began in the organization since October 7, which has increased security circles in secure prisons and warned in advance of unusual events that could harm prison guards and civilians outside the prison, as reported in Israel today.
+Today (Wednesday), the Israel Prison Service warned that in the absence of a budget for holding terrorists in prison, there will be a disruption in the continued prevention of terrorism and the technological revolution that began in the organization since October 7, which has increased security circles in secure prisons and warned in advance of unusual events that could harm prison guards and civilians outside the prison, as reported in Israel today.

 The commander of the Southern District in the Israel Prison Service, Superintendent Eran Pe'er, said: "The complacency should have ended on October 7."
 We must understand that harming the Israel Prison Service is harming national security.
 "The first terrorist to escape will carry out an attack."
 Even if there is a hostage deal, the prisons will still be full of terrorists.